An Introduction from our Branch Chairman

 Our devoted band of members monitor these pubs throughout the year and it is they that nominate and survey the pubs for inclusion in the Good Beer Guide and also vote on the Branch Pub of the Year.
 There are a large number of very good public houses in the area and although the active members perform an excellent job of monitoring them via our Pub Liaison Officer chain there is always more that could be performed, especially in the more remote parts of South Devon.
 We are always looking for more active members to help with this.

-A good method of promoting real ale, in addition to pubs, is by means of beer festivals and this branch currently organises a festival in September featuring over 100 real ales and several real ciders and perries.
+A good method of promoting real ale, in addition to pubs, is by means of beer festivals and this branch currently helps out at many local beer festivals.
 We also assist the local breweries by helping at the SIBA beer festival held at Tuckers Maltings each year and in the Ales from Devon tent at the Devon County Show.
 These are very important links, as many of the aims of CAMRA compliment those of the breweries, even though we are a consumer organisation and they are all businesses.
+We have also organised our own festival on many occasions but none are planned at present.

 Amongst all of this 'work' and regular monthly branch meetings we do find time for play and organise many social events throughout the course of the year with many peoples favourite being the trips to breweries, ranging in size from the small 'micro' breweries to some of the large regional breweries.
 Also many pub crawls are organised as well as visits to other beer festivals around the region.